IFR training

 BAA Training?

-Best students are often referred to partner airlines for employment
+We often refer our students to partner airlines for employment

-Flight training is conducted at an international airport, enabling students to get used to their future work environment
+We conduct training at an international airport so students get used to their future work environment early

 Freedom to choose from in-class and virtual classroom theory training